 Bang Khu Wiang Floating Market

-The only Thai floating market without the touristy push is Bang Khu Wiang.
-Monks arrive by boat in the early morning on their daily ‘tak baat’ (alms round), and a variety of farm-fresh produce is offered.
+If you want an authentic floating market experience without the touristy feel, head to Bang Khu Wiang.
+Monks arrive by boat in the early morning for their daily ‘tak baat’ (alms round), and you’ll find fresh, farm-grown produce.

 Temple of the Reclining Buddha (Wat Pho)